bbauska/zombiePolitics/README.md

-schools; intelligence is now quantified using formulas that may be uselill for mea­ suring the heights of trees but little else; and teachers are deskilled through the wide­ spread adoption of both a governing-through-crime pedagogy and an equally debilitating pedagogy of high-stakes testing.
+schools; intelligence is now quantified using formulas that may be uselill for mea­ suring the heights of trees but little else; and teachers are deskilled through the wide­ spread adoption of both a governing-through-crime pedagogy and an equally debilitating pedagogy of high-stakes testing.</p>

-Resentment builds as social services either collapse or are stretched to the limit at a time when over 15 million people are unemployed and over “91.6 million people-more than 30 percent of the entire population-fell below 200 percent of the federal poverty line.”6 Emerging out of this void and shaping a more militaris­ tic anti-politics are the anti-public intellectuals and their corporate sponsors, eager to fill the air with populist anger by supporting right-wing groups, Sarah Palin types, Glenn Beck clones, and self-styled patriots who bear an eerie resemblance to the beliefs and violent politics of the late Timothy McVeigh, who bombed a federal building in Oklahoma City in 1995.7
+<p>Resentment builds as social services either collapse or are stretched to the
+limit at a time when over 15 million people are unemployed and over "91.6 million people-more than 30 percent of the entire population-fell below 200 percent of the federal poverty line."6 Emerging out of this void and shaping a more militaris­ tic anti-politics are the anti-public intellectuals and their corporate sponsors, eager to fill the air with populist anger by supporting right-wing groups, Sarah Palin types, Glenn Beck clones, and self-styled patriots who bear an eerie resemblance to the beliefs and violent politics of the late Timothy McVeigh, who bombed a federal building in Oklahoma City in 1995.7</p>

-This emerging conglomerate and diverse group of anti-public intellectuals, political pundits, and populist agitators express a deep-seated hatred for government (often labeled as either socialist or fascist), progressive politics, and the notion that everyone should have access to a quality education, decent health care, employment, and other public services.
-Under such circumstances, it is not surprising that Sarah Palin, in addressing the recent National Tea Party convention, stated: “I will live, I will die for the people of America, whatever I can do to help.”3 Surely, these words leave little ambiguity for members of the _Iohn Birch Society, right-wing militia groups, Oath Keepers white supremacists, and other armed anti-government groups that appear to be growing in numbers and influence under the Obama presidency.
+<p>This emerging conglomerate and diverse group of anti-public intellectuals,
+political pundits, and populist agitators express a deep-seated hatred for government (often labeled as either socialist or fascist), progressive politics, and the notion that everyone should have access to a quality education, decent health care, employment, and other public services.
+Under such circumstances, it is not surprising that Sarah Palin, in addressing the recent National Tea Party convention, stated: "I will live, I will die for the people of America, whatever I can do to help."3 Surely, these words leave little ambiguity for members of the _Iohn Birch Society, right-wing militia groups, Oath Keepers white supremacists, and other armed anti-government groups that appear to be growing in numbers and influence under the Obama presidency.</p>

 But while these lines received much attention from the dominant media, the more telling comment took place when Palin offered the Tea Party audience lines she lift­